"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment " - Ralph Waldo Emerson

 Located at 336 Armidale Road, Tamworth, the Youth Refuge is a 24 hour service providing crisis accommodation to clients who are:

-- 16 - under 25 years who living within the Tamworth LGA, requiring emergency accommodation because they are homeless or in a crisis that puts them at risk of being homeless.
+- 16 - under 25 years who live within the Tamworth LGA, requiring emergency accommodation because they are homeless or in a crisis that puts them at risk of being homeless.
 Assistance may be offered in the form of short term emergency accommodation or information and referrals to other services.

 As a crisis service, young people may stay within the Youth Refuge for short periods of up to three months and work with staff to create individual case plans.
 Case managers aim to assist and support young people in the development of strategies to reduce homelessness, or the risk of homelessness, in areas such as housing, maintained tenancies, independent living skills, employment, education and personal relationships.